Garden Waste Collection

 We are happy to continue providing a garden waste collection service for flats - at a charge of £45 per year for the first garden waste bin, and £30 per year for any extra garden waste bins.
 Please contact us if you would like advice on how to go about organising garden waste collection for a multi-occupancy property.

 Please email us or call us on 0115 981 9911.

 The garden waste collection service in the Rushcliffe area.

 Answers to the commonly asked questions about the service.

 If I register for the scheme half way through the year, do I get a discount?

-No, the price is £35 for the year (1 April to 31 March) regardless of when you join the scheme.
+No, the price is £45 for the financial year (1 April to 31 March) regardless of when you join the scheme.

-What happens if I move house within the garden waste scheme area - do I pay again?
+What happens if I move house within the same council area – do I pay again?
 Does my bin go with me?
-Do I get a discount or money back if I leave the scheme area?
+Do I get a discount or money back if I leave the Borough?

 If you move to another address in our collection area and you still want your garden waste collected please contact us to transfer the service to your new address and then take your bin(s) with you.